dupgit/cloud-image-download/docs/architecture.md

 #### Command line interface

 Options a user can provide to the program.
-These option will only affect the program's behavior:
+These option will the program's behavior:

 - verbosity level,
-- configuration file,
+- configuration file definition (allows other than default configuration files),
-- Database path,
+- database path (allows to change the default place where the database is stored),
+- limit the maximum downloads at a time,
+- enabling a file verification even if the file has been skipped from downloading (files exists in the path but doesn't exist in the database),

 The command line will not collect parameters to download images from a specific web site.